 Barbadians regularly seek care in both the private and public systems.
-Care in the private system is generally sought by middle and high income earners, many of whom have private health insurance (PAHO, 2008).
+Care in the private system is generally sought middle and high income earners, many of whom have private health insurance (PAHO, 2008).
 Non-Barbadians are not permitted to access non-emergency medical care within the public system, and must rely on services in the private sector to meet the majority of their needs (Singh, 2011; The Daily Nation, 2011).
-While available to all Barbadians, public primary care is most commonly used by low and low-middle income individuals and families.
-Private primary care is greatly preferred by those with the financial means to access it as it is perceived to be quicker to access and of higher quality.
+While available to all Barbadians, public primary care is most commonly used by low-income individuals and families, with private primary care greatly preferred by those with the financial means to access it as it is perceived to be quicker to access and of higher quality.
 Private secondary and tertiary care services are also regularly accessed by Barbadians seeking to avoid wait lists or desiring care perceived to be of a higher quality.
 However, private medical care in Barbados is limited in scope, not having the same full suite of specialty services as are found in the public system, especially with regard to multi-specialty surgical treatments and intensive care (PAHO, 2008).

-Queen Elizabeth Hospital, with more demanding cardiology procedures only just beginning to emerge in the private sector (PAHO, 2008; Carter, 2009).
+This serves to keep intensive surgical and emergency care services within the public health system at the Queen Elizabeth Hospital, with more demanding cardiology procedures only just beginning to emerge in the private sector (Carter, 2009; PAHO, 2008).